 Are you ready to cook and enjoy the most satisfying and heart-warming Japanese hot pot dishes?
 Known as Nabemono, they are the necessary remedy of cold weather.
-Here you’ll learn the basics on how to prepare nabemono and 10 delicious recipes to at home.
+Here you’ll learn the basics on how to prepare nabemono and 10 delicious recipes to make at home.

 To combat long winter months or gloomy rainy days, the Japanese embrace the elements by enjoying a wide variety of hot pot dishes called nabemono (鍋物), or simply nabe(鍋).